dychdid/sparxHack/README.md

 document.head.appendChild(s);
 ```

 This script fetches the latest JavaScript code from GitHub and dynamically injects it into the Sparxmaths website.
 By adding this additional code, it adds extra [features](#-features) to the website that allow it to function without the need to install the extension.
+You can also use the Bookmarklet.

 **(indev) is referring to "In Development"*

 ## 🖌 Colour Themes